makersacademy/rps-challenge/README.md

 # Challenge: Rōnin Badge Test

- _Rock, Paper, Scissors_ game that can be played for them so they can play on the web with the following features:
+ _Rock, Paper, Scissors_ game that can be played on the web with the following features:

 - the marketeer has to enter their name before the game
 - the marketeer will be presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-As always you can use google your notes and everything else.
-This is a challenge for you and you only!

-**Rōnin BANZAI!!!!**

 ## Bonus 1: Multiplayer